Logo

 FRIDAY, MARCH 12, 2021

 Whenever you drive, you are putting yourself at risk of accidents or other hazards.
 You can’t control the behavior of other drivers, but you can take responsibility for yourself.
-That’s why it’s up to you to follow the rules of the road, and if you get caught breaking the law, you must accept the consequences.
+That’s why it’s up to you to follow the rules of the road, and if you get caught breaking the law, you must accept the consequences.a truck is parked on the side of a road

 Traffic violations could range from written warnings to citations, fines, license suspensions and even SR-22 penalties.
 All these penalties can cause financial hardship and an increase in your auto insurance rates.
 Still, the SR-22 penalty in particular is often extremely financially disadvantageous, and can have significant long-term consequences.
 However, SR-22 penalties are often some of the biggest blows to your wallet.
 Why is this the case?